Jacy Reese Anthis Computational social scientist

 Jacy Reese Anthis

 Jacy Reese Anthis is a computational social scientist researching human-AI interaction and machine learning.
-His research focuses on “digital minds,” humanlike AI systems that can work side-by-side with humans and appear to have reasoning, emotion, agency, and other mental faculties.
+His research focuses on “digital minds,” human-like AI systems that can work side-by-side with humans and appear to have reasoning, emotion, agency, and other mental faculties.
 His research has been published in top academic venues, such as CHI, CSCW, and NeurIPS, and featured in global media outlets, such as Vox, Forbes, and The Guardian.
 Anthis has presented his work at conferences and seminars in 28 countries.
-He is a visiting scholar at the Institute for Human-Centered AI (HAI) at Stanford University, a co-founder of the nonprofit research organization Sentience Institute, and a PhD candidate at the University of Chicago.
-He lives in San Francisco with his wife Kelly Anthis and their adopted dogs Apollo and Dio(nysus).
+He is a visiting scholar at the Institute for Human-Centered AI (HAI) at Stanford University, a co-founder of the nonprofit Sentience Institute, and a PhD candidate at the University of Chicago.
+He lives in San Francisco with his partner Kelly Anthis and their dog Dio(nysus).

 • View CV